NEH Landmarks Of American History And Culture: Workshops For School Teachers, application Information And Instructions

 San Diego, CA 92101

-Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshop, NEH Summer Seminar, or NEH Summer Institute), you may not accept an additional offer or withdraw in order to accept a different offer.
+Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshop, NEH Summer Seminar, or NEH Summer Institute), you may not withdraw in order to accept an offer from another program.

 Equal Opportunity Statement Endowment programs do not discriminate on the basis of race, color, national origin, sex, disability, or age.
 For further information, write to NEH Equal Opportunity Officer, 1100 Pennsylvania Ave., N.W., Washington, D.C.
 20506.
 TDD: 202/6068282 (for the hearing impaired only).

 Any views, findings, conclusions or recommendations expressed in Empires of the Wind: American Pacific Maritime Beginnings teacher workshop do not necessarily represent those of the National Endowment for the Humanities.